vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/articles/vidyAshankaraH/shankaravijaya-history.md

 Sanskrit; English introduction).
 Madras: University of Madras.
 Venkataraman, K. R. 1959.
 The throne of transcendental wisdom.
 Trichy:

 Trichinopoly United Printers.
-Venkataraman, N. 1923. Śaṅkaracarya, the great, and his successors at
+Venkataraman, N. 1923. Śaṅkaracarya, the great, and his successors at Kanchi.

-Kanchi.
 Madras: Ganesh.
 Weber, Max.
 1958 [1920].
-The religion of India: The sociology of Hinduism

-and Buddhism (ed. and trans.
+The religion of India: The sociology of Hinduism and Buddhism (ed. and trans.
 Hans H. Gerth and Don Martindale).
 New York:

 Free Press.
 Wilson, Horace H. 1977 (1861).
 A sketch of the religious sects of the Hindus.
 New Delhi: Cosmo.

-VIDYAŚaṅkar SUNDARESAN is an independent scholar residing in San Diego, California.
+VIDYASANKAR SUNDARESAN is an independent scholar residing in San Diego, California.